webERP Tutorials

 Bank Accounts

-Main > General Ledger > Maintenance > Bank Accounts
+[Main Menu > General Ledger > Maintenance > Bank Accounts]

-Main > General Ledger > Maintenance > User Authorized Bank Accounts
+[Main Menu > General Ledger > Maintenance > User Authorized Bank Accounts]

 Order Items

-The unit of measure for item 90000001-00 wire is centimeters (cm), which means the wire will be inventoried and consumed by length as measured in centimeters.
-However, the wire will be purchased by the spool, which is the vendor unit of measure (the datasheet for the wire indicates there are 19,300 feet of wire on a spool).
+The unit of measure (UOM) for item 100-0001 wire is centimeters (cm), which means the wire will be received, stocked (kept in inventory) and consumed measured in centimeters.
+As we will see though, the wire will be purchased by spools, which is the vendor unit of measure, and the manufacturer’s datasheet shows there are 19,300 feet of wire on a spool (for more detail see my post Mange Parts, Vendors and BOMs using webERP).

 Issue Order